 - Attendance at our weekly lecture series

 - Broadening horizons by study trips to other locales, such as our trips to India or South Korea

 - Broadening perspectives, contributing to the community and honing people skills through community service

 - An opportunity to participate in planning an actual venture with our non-profit business plan competition

-The Hogan Program is a 1 year or 2 year certificate program.
+The Hogan Program is a one-year or two-year certificate program.

-The Hogan Entrepreneurial Program is funded by generous contributions from the Hogan Family Foundation (website), located in California.
-The chair and co-chair are Ed and Lynn Hogan (pictured here with Governor Abercrombie.)
+The Hogan Entrepreneurial Program is funded by generous contributions from the Hogan Family Foundation, located in California.
+The chair and co-chair are Ed and Lynn Hogan (pictured below with Governor Abercrombie).

-The mission of the Hogan Family Foundation is to promote the entrepreneurial spirit through the creation and operation of educational, civic-minded and humanitarian programs designed to encourage a more productive and contributory society.
+The mission of the Hogan Family Foundation is to promote the entrepreneurial spirit through the creation and operation of education, civic-minded and humanitarian programs designed to encourage a more productive and contributory society.